fusioncharts/dev_centre_docs/chart-guide/standard-charts/inverse-y-axis-chart.md

 ## Inverse Y-axis Area Chart

+An inverse Y-axis area chart looks as shown below:

 {% embed_chartAnatomy inverse-y-axis-area-chart.json %}

 You have seen how an inverse y-axis column chart looks.
 To render an inverse y-axis area chart, change the value of the `type` attribute from `inverseMSColumn2D` to `inverseMSArea`.
 The rest of the data structure remains the same.